bitrix24/b24restdocs/tutorials/crm/index.md

-# Typical use-cases for REST API in CRM and tutorials
+# Typical use-cases and scenarios for REST API in CRM and tutorials

 In this section, you will find ready-made examples for solving typical tasks related to CRM.